aloha666/Java2021/SEP Java Training Recap.md

 13. what is eureka.server.wait-time-in-ms-when-sync-empty mean?

     ```
-    When the eureka server is started, you cannot wait for the instance registration information from the peer node.同步为空时 等待时间
+    When the eureka server is started, you do not wait for the instance registration information from the peer node. 同步为空时 等待时间
     ```

 14. what is eureka? what is ribbon?@loadbalance?irule()?